kostyfisik/qpms/finite_systems.md

 Using QPMS library for simulating finite systems
 ================================================

+*** This tutorial is partly obsolete, the interpolators are no longer the first choice of getting the T-matrices. ***

 The main C API for finite systems is defined in [scatsystem.h][], and the most relevant parts are wrapped into python modules.
 The central data structure defining the system of scatterers is [qpms_scatsys_t][],